It’s the law as of July 1. Hawaii Gov. Neil Abercrombie has signed Act 74, officially banning texting while driving and handheld cellphone use.

 That makes the likelihood of an auto insurance rate increase low.
 A car insurance company would need to know about the distracted driving ticket to rate a driver on it.

 Some other states list texting citations as a moving violation that goes on a driver’s motor vehicle record; Connecticut is proposing to do so.
-That actually hurts the distracted driver’s wallet more since the texting ticket could lead to a surcharge that stays for at least three years.
+That actually hurts the distracted driver’s wallet more since the texting ticket could lead to a surcharge that stays for at least three years or at least costs you your good driver discount.

 We think that’s a good idea.